nelson-lang/nelson/modules/main/help/en_US/md/homepage.md

 ![banner](banner_homepage.png)

-### Nelson 0.7.12.0
+### Nelson 1.0.0.0

-This is an pre-release of Nelson.
+This is the first stable version of Nelson software.

-Nelson is an extendable and modern numerical computing environment.
+Nelson is an interactive, fully functional environment for engineering and scientific applications.
+It implements a matrix-driven language (which is largely compatible with MATLAB and GNU Octave), with advanced features such as 2-D 3-D plotting, image manipulation and viewing, a codeless interface to external C/C++/FORTRAN libraries, native support for various C types, and a host of other features.

 Try it !